 |

-Also note that the improved version came with a green contrast filter that
+Also note that the improved version came with a green contrast filter which

 is stowed inside the lid of the wooden transit case.
 It has notches at the

-short sides by which it can be fitted to the two screws at either side of
+short sides by which it can be fitted to the two stubs at either side of

 the lamp panel.
-These screws are not present on the earlier version.
+These stubs are not present on the earlier version.

 |